Paid Family and Medical Leave Act(M.G.L.c. 175M)

 newspaper sales and delivery by persons under 18

-When Will Paid Leave Be Available?
-The dates are staggered based on the reason for the leave.
-On January 1, 2021 paid leave is available for an individual's own serious health condition, bonding with a new child and service member-related events.
-On July 1, 2021, paid leave is available for a family member's serious health condition.
+When Was the Paid Leave First Available?
+The dates were staggered based on the reason for the leave.
+On January 1, 2021, paid leave first became available for an individual's own serious health condition, bonding with a new child and service member-related events.
+On July 1, 2021, paid leave became available for a family member's serious health condition.

 How Much Weekly Pay May an Individual Receive?
-The weekly benefit amount is calculated based on a percentage of the individual's earnings end is capped at $850 per week.
-The amount is calculated at 80 percent of the individual' s weekly earnings if the individual's average weekly wage is equal to or less than 50 percent of the state average weekly wage, and 50 percent of the individual's weekly earnings if the individual's average weekly wage is more than 50 percent of the state average weekly wage.
+The weekly benefit amount is calculated based on a percentage of the individual's earnings and is capped at $1,084.31.
+Employers must calculate an individual's benefit amount at the time the employee applies for benefits.
+The amount is calculated at 80 percent of the individual's weekly earnings if the individual's average weekly wage is equal to or less than 50 percent of the state average weekly wage, and 50 percent of the individual's weekly earnings if the individual's average weekly wage is more than 50 percent of the state average weekly wage.
 The Department will reevaluate the maximum weekly benefit annually.
+In addition to unemployment compensation benefits, worker's compensation, sick time, any state or federal disability benefits or social security income, the weekly benefit amount will also be reduced by benefits received from an employer through an approved, exempted private plan or any wages received from another employer or covered business entity or through self-employment.
+Employees are not allowed to top off PFML benefits by using accrued paid time off from their employer.
+However, during the seven day waiting period for PFML benefits, employees may take employer paid time off benefits.

 May a Covered Individual Take Intermittent or Reduced Schedule Leave?
-Yes, in certain circumstances, a covered individual may take intermittent or reduced schedule leave for the individual's own serious health condition, or to care for a family member's serious health condition or due to a qualifying exigency arising out of a family member's active military duty or impending call to active military duty.
-However, an individual may not take intermittent or reduced schedule leave for child bonding, unless the employer and covered individual specifically agree.
-An employer may require an employee to take intermittent leave in increments that are not shorter than a time period designated by the employer and not greater than four consecutive hours.
+Yes, in certain circumstances, a covered individual may take intermittent or reduced schedule leave for the individual's own serious health condition or to care for a family member's serious health condition or due to a qualifying exigency arising out of a family member's active military duty or impending call to active military duty.
+However, an individual may not take intermittent or reduced schedule leave for child bonding unless the employer and covered individual specifically agree.
+Employees may use intermittent leave in 15-minute increments consistent with the employer's policies, provided, however, that payment of benefits by the Department will not be made in requests of less than 8 hours unless more than 30 calendar days have elapsed since the initial taking of such leave.
 A covered individual who takes intermittent or reduced schedule leave will receive a pro-rated weekly benefit.
+The Department has issued an updated guide on intermittent leaves.

 Must a Covered Individual Provide Notice to the Employer of PFML Leave?
 Yes.
-An employer may require an employee to provide notice of the anticipated start date of the leave, the anticipated length of the leave, the type of leave and the expected return date at least 30 days in advance (or as soon as practicable).
-The employer must first notify employees of this requirement, such as through a written PFML workplace policy.
+An employee must provide notice of the anticipated start date of the leave, the anticipated length of the leave, the type of leave and the expected return date via a benefits application at least 30 days in advance of the anticipated leave start date or as soon as practicable, but no more than 60 days in advance.
+The employer must notify employees of this requirement, such as through a written PFML workplace policy.
+Employers may submit an application for benefits on behalf of a covered individual.

 May an Employer Require an Individual Returning from PFML to Complete a Fitness-For-Duty Certification?
 Yes, in certain circumstances.
 If the employer has a uniformly applied policy or practice that requires all similarly situated employees or covered individuals (e.g., employees in certain positions or employees with certain serious health conditions) to obtain and present a certification from their healthcare provider that the individual is able to resume work, then the employer may do so for an individual who takes leave for his or her own serious health condition.
 The employer must provide employees and covered individuals with notice of the fitness-for-duty requirement.

 Does the Act Include Anti-Retaliation Provisions?
 Yes.
 An employer is prohibited from interfering with an employee's rights under the law or retaliating against an employee for exercising the employee's rights.
-This law creates a presumption of retaliation if there is any negative change to an employee's status or adverse action against the employee during the leave or within six months of the leave.
-The employer must rebut the presumption with "clear and convincing evidence" that the action was not retaliation and that the employer had "sufficient independent justification: for taking that action and "would have taken such action in the same manner and at the same time the action was taken."
+This law creates a presumption of retaliation if there is any negative change to an employee's status or adverse action against the employee during the leave or within six months of the leave or within six months of an employee participating in proceedings or inquiries pursuant to statute.
+The employer must rebut the presumption with "clear and convincing evidence" that the action was not retaliation and that the employer had "sufficient independent justification" for taking that action and "would have taken such action in the same manner and at the same time the action was taken."
+M.G.L.c.
+175M, s.
+9(c)

 May an Employer Adopt a Private Paid Leave Plan Instead of Contributing to the Fund?
 Yes, with approval by the Department.
-An employer may elect to adopt a private plan in lieu of contributing to the Fund, provided the private plan confers all of the same benefits as PFML, does not cost employees more than they would be charged under the state plan, includes equivalent or better job and benefit protections, and is approved by the Department.
+An employer may elect to adopt a private plan in lieu of contributing to the Fund, provided the private plan confers all of the same benefits as PFML, does not cost employees more than they would be charged under the state plan, includes equivalent or better job and benefit protections and is approved by the Department.
+Furthermore, the private plan must cover all employees, must have an internal appeals process, must provide notice to covered employees of their rights and the weekly benefit amount must be based on the wages earned with the employer at the time of an application for benefits.

 Must an Employer Provide Information to the Employee Upon Hire?
 Yes.
 The employer must provide written information to an employee within 30 days of the employee's start date.
 The written information must be in the employee's primary language and it must explain the employee's rights under the PFML.
 This notice may be distributed by email.
 The employer must obtain from each employee a written acknowledgment of receipt of the information, or the employer must maintain a statement indicating the employee's refusal to sign.